Design & Animation

 Q: Do I need to use a Quadro card or is GeForce okay?

-A: Maya needs a fairly powerful video card, unless you are exclusively rendering, and Autodesk's official stance is that Quadro cards are certified for this application.
-They do also test GeForce cards, so those should work fine for most users, but Quadro cards are optimized by NVIDIA to be more reliable in the long-term.
+A: Maya needs a fairly powerful video card, unless you are exclusively rendering, and Autodesk's official stance is that NVIDIA's professional graphics cards (formerly Quadro) are certified for this application.
+They do also test GeForce cards, so those should work fine for most users and may be preferred for those working in game dev, but pro-grade cards are optimized by NVIDIA to be more reliable in the long-term.

 Q: What about multiple video cards, is there any use for those?